crsayen/intermediate-python/tutorial-part-1.md

 Calling `Message()` is sort of like calling `Message.__init__()`

 You may have noticed something's not right here.
-When we wrote `myMessage = Message()` we didn't pass any arguments, but `Message__init__` methos expects one argument, `self`.
+When we wrote `myMessage = Message()` we didn't pass any arguments, but `Message__init__` method expects one argument, `self`.
 That's because Python automatically passes the _instance_ as the first argument to class methods.
 It's convention to name that argument "self" because _the argument is an instance of the class itself_

 #### Adding Data